muff1nman/oauth-openshift-springboot-example/blog3.md

 Looking at the final `if` statement, we can see that if we send a `run.sh` script within a `bin` directory, it will be run.
 How can we do this?
 First, we need to ensure that this script is copied over during the assemble process.
-I'd encourage taking a detour and reading the `assemble` script within the S2I image to see that we can specify `ARTIFACT_COPY_ARGS` to customize what gets copied out of the build process.
+I'd encourage taking a detour and reading the `assemble` script within the S2I image to see that we can specify the environment variable, `ARTIFACT_COPY_ARGS`, to customize what gets copied out of the build process.
 We will specify this within our `BuildConfig` as follows:

 ```
 - apiVersion: v1